Configure an Aggregate Interface Group

 - Selectand edit the Packet Forwarding section.DeviceHigh AvailabilityActive/Active Config

 - Select the aggregate group you configured for theHA3 Interfaceand clickOK.

-- Commit your changes and verify the aggregate group status.
+- Verify the aggregate group status.

 - Verify that the Link State column displays a green icon for the aggregate group, indicating that all member interfaces are up.
 If the icon is yellow, at least one member is down but not all.
 If the icon is red, all members are down.

 - If you configured LACP, verify that the Features column displays the LACP enabled icon for the aggregate group.